 Scaling agroforestry for holistic climate resilience-building in rural Tanzania (SCARF)

 Numerous projects across the globe have supported the identification and implementation of good agricultural practices to advance climate change adaptation.
 Yet, few manage to sustain the positive effects after the project period.
-The SCARF-project will address the root-causes of non-adoption of agricultural good practices.
-The goal is to promote long-term resilience of smallholder farmers in rural Tanzania.
-Based on an innovative combination of scientific climate impact and adaptation assess-ments, participatory tools and implementation activities, agroforestry measures will be selected, ana-lysed, co-designed, implemented and scaled up.
+The SCARF-project addressed the root-causes of non-adoption of agricultural good practices.
+The goal was to promote long-term resilience of smallholder farmers in rural Tanzania.
+Based on an innovative combination of scientific climate impact and adaptation assessments, participatory tools and implementation activities, agroforestry measures were selected, analysed, co-designed, implemented and scaled up.
 The systemic nature of agroforestry and its various environmental and socio-economic benefits make it a particularly promising climate change adaptation strategy.
-The project aims to understand and foster conditions that lead to the upscaling of agrofor-estry in both time and space.
+The project aimed to understand and foster conditions that lead to the upscaling of agroforestry in both time and space.

 - Countries